ROBOTIS-GIT/emanual/_includes/dxl/control_table_resolution_divider.md

 ![](/emanual/assets/images/dxl/mx/mx-12_res_divider.jpg)

-Note: This feature is only applied in multi-turn mode and ignored in other modes.
+Note: This feature is only applied in multi-turn mode and will be ignored in other modes.
 {: .notice}